 After your Initial Enrollment Period ends, you can sign up for Part A and Part B if you have to buy it during a Special Enrollment Period, as long as you meet certain requirements.
 Be aware that you may face enrollment penalties or a gap in coverage if you go this route.

-If you don’t qualify for a Special Enrollment Period, you can sign up during the Medicare General Enrollment Period which takes place January 1 through March 31 each year.
+If you don’t qualify for a Special Enrollment Period, you can sign up during the Medicare General Enrollment Period which takes place from January 1 through March 31 each year.
 Going with this option means you might have to pay higher premiums and your coverage will not begin until July 1 of the year you enroll.

-Medicare Part B
+Medicare Part B – Medical Insurance

 If you are eligible to enroll in Part A at no cost, you are eligible to enroll in Part B by paying a monthly premium.
 If you don’t qualify for Part A at no cost, then you can qualify for Part B if you’re 65 years or older and a U.S. citizen or legal permanent resident who has lived in the United States continuously for five years immediately preceding the month you apply for Part B

-Enrollment in Part B. Part B enrollment typically takes place during an Initial Enrollment Period when a person also signs up for Part A. However, if you fail to enroll in Part B at that time, there is also a General Enrollment Period that occurs between January 1 and March 31 each year.
+Part B enrollment typically takes place during an Initial Enrollment Period when a person also signs up for Part A. However, if you fail to enroll in Part B at that time, there is also a General Enrollment Period that occurs between January 1 and March 31 each year.
 If you sign up during this period, then your Part B coverage will not begin until July 1.
 In some instances, you are automatically enrolled in Part B (see Part A enrollment above for details).
 If you don’t sign up for Part B when you’re first eligible, then you could end up paying more for coverage as well as a late enrollment penalty.

-Part B costs.
 There is a monthly premium for Part B coverage.
 If your adjusted gross income is above a certain threshold, you may be required to pay a larger premium.
 Part B premiums are generally taken directly out of Social Security or Railroad Retirement benefit checks, so most people will not have to concern themselves with paying a monthly bill.

 If you initially decide not to enroll in Part B coverage, then the monthly premium will increase by 10% for each 12 month period that you are eligible when you finally do enroll.
 That penalty is permanent and you will end up paying it for as long as you have Part B coverage.